csernazs/pytest-httpserver/doc/tutorial.rst

 Ordered handling
 ~~~~~~~~~~~~~~~~

 The ordered handling specifies the order of the requests.
-It must be the sam
+It must be the same
 as the order of the registration:

 .. code:: python